-David Gerdes, U.S. Army Construction Engineering Research Laboratory i.rectify3 i.rectify3 rectifies an image by using the transformation paramters generated by i.points3.
+David Gerdes, U.S. Army Construction Engineering Research Laboratory i.rectify i.rectify rectifies an image by using the transformation coefficient matrix created by i.points.
 Rectification is the process by which the geometry of an image is made planimetric.
 This is accomplished by mapping (transforming) an image from one coordinate system to another.
-In i.rectify3, the coefficients computed by i.points3 are used in an equation to convert x,y coordinates to standard map coordinates for each cell in the image.
-The user can select either a POLYNOMIAL, ORTHO-PHOTO, or LANDSAT-TM transformation using i.points3.
-The result of i.rectify3 is an image with a standard map coordinate system.
-Upon completion of the program the rectified image is deposited in a previously targeted GRASS LOCATION_NAME and MAPSET.
+In i.rectify, the coefficients computed by i.points are used in an equation to convert x,y coordinates to standard map coordinates for each cell in the image.
+The result is an image with a standard map coordinate system.
+Upon completion of the program the rectified image is deposited in a previously targeted GRASS LOCATION_name and MAPSET.